opendcs/opendcs/docs/source/lrgs-userguide.rst

    corresponding index files.
 By default, a system is configured to store 30 days worth of data.
 This can be increased, limited only by available disk capacity.
--  The DOMSAT Receive Module handles data reception from DOMSAT using special purpose HDLC hardware.
-This is the only LRGS module that is not 100% Java because it contains a small amount of C-Language code to interface with the hardware drivers.
 -  The DRGS Receive Module handles data reception from any number of DAMS-NT connections.
 You can mix and match demodulator systems from different vendors as long as they support DAMS-NT.